codingaslu/codingaslu/README.md

 - 👋 Hi, I’m Muhammed Aslam A
 - 👀 I’m interested in Wed dev and Data Science
-- 🌱 I’m currently learning Wed dev and Data Science
+- 🌱 I’m currently persuing Btech in CSE
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me muhammedaslam179@gmail.com

 <!---